 HOTSPOT FACTSHEET: CAPE SAINT VINCENT

 [PLEASE CHECK CAPE ST. VINCENT’S BIRD SPECIALITIES AT THE BOTTOM OF THIS PAGE] A varied assortment of raptor, soaring, passerine and marine birds takes centre stage between late August and mid-November.
-Among birds of prey, the most frequent migrants are the Booted Eagle, the Sparrowhawk, the Short-toed Snake-eagle, the Common and Honey Buzzards, the Kestrel and the rather impressive Griffon Vulture.
-However, the peninsula is deservedly famous as a hotspot for ‘frequent’ threatened, vagrant or rare species such as the Iberian Imperial Eagle (see also Cabranosa Birding Hotspot), and for noteworthy residents such as the Little Bustard and the Red-billed Chough.
-Cape St. Vincent proper offers excellent opportunities to spot a variety of seabirds, provided the right optical equipment is utilized.
-Depending on the season, Balearic and Cory’s Shearwaters, Northern Gannets, Common Scoters, Great and Pomarine Skuas, Parasitic Skuas, Razorbills and even (luck permitting) Grey Phalaropes are relatively easy to spot from Cape St. Vincent.
+Among birds of prey, the most frequent migrants are Booted Eagle, Sparrowhawk, Short-toed Snake-eagle, Common and Honey Buzzards, Kestrel and the rather impressive Griffon Vulture.
+However, the peninsula is also deservedly famous as a hotspot for threatened, vagrant, or rare species such as the Iberian Imperial Eagle (see also Cabranosa Birding Hotspot), and for noteworthy residents such as the Little Bustard and the Red-billed Chough.
+Provided the right optical equipment is utilized, Cape St. Vincent proper also offers excellent opportunities to observe a variety of seabirds.
+Depending on the season, Balearic and Cory’s Shearwaters, Northern Gannets, Scoters, Great and Pomarine Skuas, Parasitic Skuas, Razorbills and even (luck permitting) Grey Phalaropes can be relatively easy to identify from Cape St. Vincent.

-Castelejo Environmental Trail: a short, signposted walking route through a densely forested gorge; the site is located west of Vila do Bispo, on the way to Castelejo beach.
-Many rare and endemic botanical species living in the Vicentine Coast Natural Park are here on floral display between January and May; the trail crosses several different habitats, and there is a seasonal stream, as well as a medium-sized pond, that attract many passerine and some non-passerine species; the high cliffs and Mediterranean scrubland around Castelejo might provide good opportunities to observe a few notable birds during their Spring and Autumn migrations.
-Also, enjoy the stunning view from the Castelejo and Torre de Aspa viewing points, as well as the significant geologic features at Telheiro Beach.
+Castelejo Trail: A short walking route through a densely forested gorge.
+The site is located west of Vila do Bispo on the way to Castelejo beach.
+Rare and endemic botanical species living in the Vicentine Coast Natural Park are here on floral display between January and May; the trail crosses distinct habitats, and there is a seasonal stream, as well as a medium-sized pond, that attract many passerine and some non-passerine species.
+The high cliffs and Mediterranean scrubland around Castelejo might provide good opportunities to observe a few notable birds during their spring and autumn migrations.
+Visitors can also enjoy the stunning views from the Castelejo and Torre de Aspa viewing points, as well as the significant geologic features at Telheiro Beach.

-Sagres Fortress: an historical fortress, purportedly the place from where Prince Henry the Navigator launched Europe’s maritime expansion (early 15th century) and the ensuing Age of Exploration.
-Today, the Fortress is a bit run down and there’s a few tacky architectural and touristic features; however, the endless views, the rugged overhanging cliffs, the seabirds and the famous sunsets are well worth the trivial few euros for your admission.
+Sagres Fortress: An historical fortress, purportedly the place from where Prince Henry the Navigator launched Europe’s maritime expansion (early 15th century) and the ensuing Age of Exploration.
+Today, besides being a bit run down, the Fortress has a few tacky architectural and overly touristic features; however, the endless views, the rugged overhanging cliffs, the seabirds, and the famous sunsets are well worth the trivial few euros for your admission.
 A visit requires a willingness to walk, since Sagres Point is a fairly large site.